DOS - Data Operating System

-Health Catalyst Data Operating System (tm) is Health Catalyst’s response to a simple truth: The future of healthcare will be centered around the broad and more effective use of data.
+Health Catalyst Data Operating System (DOS™) is Health Catalyst’s response to a simple truth: The future of healthcare will be centered around the broad and more effective use of data

-- Reusable clinical and business logic: Registries, value sets, and other data logic lies on top of the raw data and can be accessed, reused, and updated through open APIs, enabling third-party application development.
+- Reusable data logic.
+Registries, value sets, and other data logic sit on top of the raw data and can be accessed, reused, and updated through open APIs, enabling customer and third-party application development.
 We update hundreds of registries, value sets, and measure logic regularly.
 This reusable, healthcare data content enables customers to achieve analytic value more quickly than leveraging homegrown or cross-industry products and services.

-- Streaming data: Near or real-time data streaming from the source all the way to the expression of that data through the DOS, supporting both transaction-level exchange of data and analytic processing.
+- Real-time streaming and interoperability.
+Near or real-time data streaming from the source all the way to the expression of that data through DOS, supporting both transaction-level exchange of data and analytic processing.

 - Big data.
 Ability to access, organize, and analyze massive and unique, structured and unstructured, data sets allows us to drive differentiated analytic insights for our customers.